IBM-Cloud/terraform-provider-ibm/website/docs/d/database.html.markdown

 - `id` - (String) The CRN of the IBM Cloud Databases instance.
 - `guid` - (String) The unique identifier of the IBM Cloud Databases instance.
 - `plan` - (String)  The service plan of the IBM Cloud Databases instance.
+- `shards` - (Integer) The number of shards for a MongoDB Enterprise Edition Sharding Gen2 instance.
+Only populated for `databases-for-mongodb` with plan `enterprise-sharding-gen2`.
+Not set for all other services and plans.

 - `location` - (String)  The location where the IBM Cloud Databases instance is deployed into.
 - `status` - (String)  The status of the IBM Cloud Databases instance.
 - `version` - (String) The database version.